lucylai96/lucylai96.github.io/ucsd.md

 - **COGS 118D**: Computational Modeling of Cognition and Behavior
 - **COGS 180**: Decision Making in the Brain
 - **COGS 182**: Introduction to Reinforcement Learning (coming soon!)

-If you’re a current UCSD student wondering who I am or whether you should take one of the above courses with me, you’re in the right place 😊 Allow me to introduce myself and let you know what you can expect from me as an instructor.

 ### who am I? 🎓
 I earned my Ph.D. in [Neuroscience](https://pinphd.hms.harvard.edu/){:target="_blank"} from Harvard in 2024, where I worked on [developing computational theories of learning and decision making](https://lucylai.com/files/lai_precis.pdf){:target="_blank"}.
 Before that, I got my B.A. in [Cognitive Science](https://cogsci.rice.edu/){:target="_blank"} from Rice University.
 I was born in New England ☃️, but mainly grew up in Texas 🤠.